18F/clinical-trials-prototype/pages/home.md

       {% include svg/phone.svg %}
     </div>
     <h3>Talk to your doctor</h3>
     <p>Participating in a clinical study is an important personal decision.
-We encourage you to learn everything you can about the study you’re considering and discuss your options with a medical professional or other people you trust. </p>
+We encourage you to learn everything you can about studies you’re considering and discuss your options with a medical professional.</p>
     <ul>
       <li><a href="">Questions to ask</a></li>
     </ul>